googlecreativelab/obvi/bower_components/obvi/README.md

 5. Submit a pull request :D

 ## Credits
-This component was authored by [@nick-jonas](github.com/nick-jonas), and was built atop some great tools - special thanks to the Polymer team, [@jasonfarrell](https://github.com/jasonfarrell), @GersonRosales & @danielstorey for showing a working recording example in iOS11 early days.
+This component was authored by [@nick-jonas](github.com/nick-jonas), and was built atop some great tools - special thanks to the Polymer team (esp.
+Chris Joel), [Jonathan Schaeffer](https://github/com/jonathanschaefferhookqa) for testing help, [@jasonfarrell](https://github.com/jasonfarrell) for fallback help, [@GersonRosales](https://github.com/gersonrosales) & [@danielstorey](https://github.com/danielstorey) for showing a working recording example in iOS11 early days.

-####This is an experiment, not an official Google product.
+#### This is an experiment, not an official Google product.
 We’ll do our best to support and maintain this experiment but your mileage may vary.